Nutrition & Food Science - Dietetics

 - Didactic Program in Dietetics (DPD).
 You must complete a set of coursework which meets the educational competencies of the Accreditation Council for Education in Nutrition and Dietetics.
 The specific competencies are in the areas of communications, physical and biological sciences, social sciences, research, food science, nutrition, management, and health care systems.

 - Didactic Program in Dietetics (DPD) Verification Statement.
 Students who complete their Bachelor of Science in Nutrition and Food Science-Dietetics are entitled to receive an ACEND Verification Statement.
 This statement is required when students apply to dietetic internship programs and in some cases for employment.
-Six copies of this verification statement will be provided free of charge for students completing program requirements in December 2005 and after.
-During your last semester of education at MSU, request an evaluation for an ACEND verification statement from the dietetics or departmental advisors.
+Six copies of this verification statement will be provided free of charge for students completing program requirements.
+During your last semester of education at MSU, request an application for an ACEND verification statement from faculty or departmental advisers.
 This policy will also be announced in all upper level dietetic classes.
 Additional packets of 6 copies of the verification statement will require a fee of $50.
 Students applying to an internship program before graduation, need to obtain a Declaration of Intent to complete the DPD.
+A fee of $20 is required to process the Declaration of Intent form.

 - Bachelor's Degree.
 The Nutrition and Food Science - Dietetics major at MSU requires 120 credits to obtain a Bachelor of Science degree.
 Individuals with a Bachelor of Arts or Sciences in any field may complete the coursework to achieve a Verification Statement.

 - Dietetic Internship.
-After completion of a bachelor's degree and obtaining an ACEND Verification Statement, individuals are eligible to enter an internship program.
+After completion of a bachelor's degree and obtaining an ACEND Verification Statement, individuals are eligible to apply to a dietetic internship program.
 The intern application process is competitive.
-Internships generally access applicants based on DPD grades, experiences in the field of dietetics, letters of recommendation, and interviews.
+Internships generally access applicants based on DPD grades, experiences in the field of nutrition and dietetics, letters of recommendation, and interviews.
 A list of internships is available on the Academy of Nutrition and Dietetics website, www.eatright.org.
 Information about the application process can be found at http://www.depdpg.org and http://www.dieteticinterntips.com.

 - For information about the dietetic internship at MSU go to Academy of Nutrition and Dietetics Internship